floriandiud/facebook-group-members-scraper/README.md

 ![Developer Tools](statics/open-developer-tools.png)

 **Copy Paste the script**

+Select the "Console" tab and copy-paste the script from above.
+Facebook shows a warning message in the "Console" asking not to  paste a script from a non trustworthy source.
+It's true!
+And if you don't trust this script, stop here.
+[Read the source code](main.ts) to understand what this script does.

 ![Paste the script](statics/copy-paster-script.png)

 **Click on the "Members" tab and scroll to load new members**

+In the Group Page, go to "Members" and scroll to the bottom of the page.
+If the counter in the button text increases as your scroll, it's working!

 ![Scroll](statics/facebook-group-members-download.png)

 **Download members in CSV format**

+Once finished, or to perform "export checkpoints", click the button.
+A Download window will prompt asking where to save your CSV file.

 ![Download CSV](statics/export-members-to-csv.png)

+**Edit and view your CSV file**

+[To load and view the CSV file](https://www.datablist.com/csv-editor), you can use [Datablist.com](https://www.datablist.com/) or any spreadsheet tools.

+## FAQ

+- **How to remove the "Download" button?**
+    - Just reload your Facebook page.
+Any javascript code added in Chrome Developer Console will be removed.
+- **How many members can be extracted for one group?**
+    - Facebook loads a maximum of 10k profiles in the "Members" tab.
+We recommend extracting new members on a regular basis.
+And then, [consolidate all your members in a single list using Datablist.com](https://www.datablist.com).
+- **Can I extract members from different groups in one time?**
+    - Yes.
+The exported CSV contains a "Group Id" attribute.
+Load members from one Facebook group, go to another group page (without reloading your page), load members and click "Download".
+Members extracted from both groups will be in a single CSV file with different "Group Id" values.